conery/dexter/docs/tut_regexp.md

 In each case -- card payments and bank transfers -- the pairing rules should have patterns that tell Dexter how to identify the two halves of a transfer so it can pair them to make a new transaction.

+## `fill` and `sub` Rules

+The CSV file can have two other kinds of rules, called "fill" and "sub" (short for "substitution") rules.
+These are used by the `review` command, so we won't discuss them until that section of the tutorial.

 ## The `regexp.csv` File

 Pairing rules need to be saved in a CSV file and then loaded into the database.